IBM/cloud-native-starter/workshop-one-service/4-kubernetes.md

   ```

 2. Open the ```../authors-java-jee/deployment/deployment.yaml``` file with a editor and replace the value for the container image location with the path we got from the IBM Container Registry and just replace the ```authors:1``` text, and add following statement ```imagePullPolicy: Always``` and **save** the file.

+_Note:_ With the specification ```imagePullPolicy: Always``` we force that the image is pulled from the IBM Cloud Container Registry and not cashed image in Kubernetes is possible used, when we change our container image IBM Cloud Container Registry.

 _REMEMBER:_ You should have saved the IBM Container Registry information somewhere.